AnalogThinker/MRV-LX-Configurator/README.md

     └── xterm.js interactive terminal
 ```

 Normal reads and writes are serialized through the persistent CLI channel.
-This avoids the delay of reconnecting for every command while remaining compatible with the MRV firmware.
+This avoids reconnecting for every command while remaining compatible with the MRV firmware.

-Introspection uses disposable SSH sessions because the MRV leaves the partially typed help command in its line-editing buffer after `?`, and the tested firmware does not reliably clear that buffer with `Ctrl+U`.
+Introspection uses disposable SSH sessions because the MRV leaves a partially typed help command in its line-editing buffer after `?`, and the tested firmware does not reliably clear that buffer with `Ctrl+U`.

+Privilege state is isolated per CLI process.
+A disposable discovery session cannot cause the persistent control session to incorrectly assume that it is already in superuser mode.

 ## Confirmed MRV behavior